theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 #### Manual Upgrade
-If the *ConfigConverter* is not executed automatically during installation, it can also be started manually from the installation directory: ``C:\Program Files\XtractUniversal``. <br>
+If the *ConfigConverter* is not executed automatically during installation, the converter can also be started manually from the installation directory: ``C:\Program Files\XtractUniversal``. <br>

 ![XU3_Migration_3](/img/content/XU3_Migration_3.png){:class="img-responsive"}